uwspstar/FullStack/Bash/readme.md

 then
     echo "the condition is true"
 fi

+if [ $count -eq 9 ]
+then
+    echo "the condition is true"
+ else
+    echo "the condition is false"
+fi

+if (( $count > 9 ))
+then
+    echo "the condition is true"
+ else
+    echo "the condition is false"
+fi
 ```

 - `if [ $count -eq 10 ]` is a condition that checks whether the value of the count variable is equals to 10 or not.